Frequently Asked Questions

 What are the housing facilities?

-The lodging will be at the Mt Ida campus in Newton.
+The lodging will be at the UMass Amherst campus in the "North Residential Area".

 A kitchen?